 Born in Sheffield and brought up in Chesterfield, Helen Mort published her first full-length collection, Division Street, to much acclaim in 2013.
 I’ll make no bones about it: it gave me instant goosebumps upon first reading.
 Sheffield has a leading role and is writ large, beloved and everywhere in the book.
 Helen’s poems pack a real punch and conjure a sense of place, love and longing in such a way that recalls greats like Heaney or Hughes.
 Nominated for the TS Eliot Prize and the Costa Poetry Award, Division Street is a paeon to Sheffield of the 80s and 90s, a lyrical love letter that moves from biting political comment to a celebration of the author’s coming of age.

 Derbyshire claimed Helen for their poet laureate, Carol Ann Duffy pronounced her one of poetry’s "brightest stars" and in 2014 she was named a Next Generation Poet by the Poetry Book Society.
-We caught up with Helen to hear more about her
+We caught up with Helen to hear more about the hills, people and places that inspire her.

 How would you describe your work?